Alexander Suvorov: General coverage of events

 In February 1799, Paul I, worried about the victories of France in Europe during the French Revolutionary Wars and at the insistence of the coalition leaders, was forced to reinstate Suvorov as field marshal.
+Alexander Suvorov was given command of the Austro-Russian army and sent to drive France's forces out of Italy.
+For subordination of the Austrian soldiers to a general of foreign service, it was deemed necessary to place him a step above the most senior Austrian generals of the army of Italy, also granting the field-marshal of the HRE.

-Suvorov was given command of the Austro-Russian army and sent to drive France's forces out of Italy.
-Suvorov and Napoleon never met in battle because Napoleon was campaigning in Egypt at the time.
-However, Suvorov erased practically all of the gains Napoleon had made for France during 1796 and 1797, defeating some of the republic's top generals: Moreau at Cassano d'Adda, MacDonald at Trebbia, and Joubert at Novi.
-He went on to capture Milan and became a hero to those opposed to the French Revolution.
-French troops were driven from Italy, save for a handful in the Maritime Alps and around Genoa.
-Suvorov himself gained the rank of "Prince of the House of Savoy" from the King of Sardinia.
+Suvorov and Napoleon never met in battle because Napoleon was campaigning in Egypt and Syria at the time.
+However, in 1799, Suvorov erased practically all of the gains Napoleon had made for France in northern Italy during 1796 and 1797, defeating some of the republic's top generals: Moreau and Schérer at the Adda River (Lecco, Vaprio d'Adda, Cassano d'Adda, Verderio Superiore), again Moreau at San Giuliano (Spinetta Marengo), MacDonald near the rivers of Tidone, Trebbia, Nure at the Trebbia battle, and Joubert along with Moreau at Novi; but the Russians lost the battle of Bassignana.
+All the major battles (Adda, Trebbia, Novi) are of the most decisive nature.
+Besides, the following Italian fortresses fell before Suvorov: Brescia (21 April); Peschiera del Garda, Tortona, Pizzighettone (April); Alessandria, Mantua (July).
+Suvorov captured Milan and Turin, as well as citadels of these cities, and became a hero to those who opposed the French Revolution.
+Allied forces also took the towns of Parma and Modena, the capitals of the Duchies of Parma–Piacenza and Modena–Reggio respectively.
+The British drawn many caricatures dedicated to Suvorov's expedition.